smartarch/simdex/README.md

 ### User-experience scenario (using machine-learning)

-All the following experiments require also job logs of reference solutions (the `--refs` argument).
+All the following experiments also require job logs of reference solutions (the `--refs` argument).

-The first baseline do no use self-adapting strategy, so job test limits (divided by 2) are used as the rough estimate.
+The first baseline does not use a self-adapting strategy, so job test limits (divided by 2) are used as the rough estimate.
 ```
 $> python3 ./main.py --config ./experiments/user_experience-no-sa.yaml --refs ../data/release01-2021-12-29/ref-solutions.csv ../data/release01-2021-12-29/data.csv.gz